Saint Martin Dividing his Cloak (van Dyck): Depicted story

-The painting depicts a story about the fourth-century Christian Saint Martin of Tours.
+The painting depicts a scene from Sulpicius Severus's biography of the fourth-century Christian Saint Martin of Tours.
 The young Martin was according to legend a soldier serving in the army of Constantine the Great stationed in the French city of Amiens.
 On a winter's day while riding out of the city gates he saw a poor man shivering from the cold.
 He promptly cut his cloak in half and gave one half to the beggar.
 That night while asleep he had a vision of Christ wearing the part of the cloak which he had given to the beggar.
 Christ told the angels who surrounded him: "See how Martin has covered me with his cloak."
 Martin, who had converted to Christianity as a child but had become a soldier at his father's behest, then left the military to devote his life to the Christian faith.

 Description

-The painting shows the youthful Martin wearing a harness and a fashionable hat sitting on his splendid white horse.
+The painting shows the youthful Martin wearing armour and a fashionable hat sitting on his splendid white horse.
 He has almost entirely cut his fire-red cloak in two with the sword in his right hand, while a naked beggar sitting on the ground to the right is pulling at one half of the cloak.
 Another beggar in rags on the right of the first one is kneeling while he supports himself with crutches.
 Behind these two figures is a section of wall with ivy and a column, suggesting a city gate.
 At the top left behind St Martin is an older man on horseback who is looking at the scene with an expression of astonishment.
 Behind the two riders is the silhouette of a man with a helmet and beyond this a beautiful sky with clouds, which creates the illusion of depth and vastness.

 This work is regarded as one of van Dyck's most Rubensian paintings: not only are the figures close to those of Rubens, but also the brushwork is influenced by Rubens.
 Instead of van Dyck's characteristic loose brushstroke, a smooth and opaque paint treatment was used, creating a very sculptural effect.
 The red color of the cloak, the light and dark flesh colors, bluish in the shadow and the whites and grays in the horse are also typical for Rubens' style.